FREQUENTLY ASKED QUESTIONS

 In my 2016 JOBS AND WELFARE SURVEY, registrants were found to be roughly four times more likely to be unemployed, 2/3 less likely to be employed full-time, and more than twice as likely to live below the poverty line as the average American.
 Unsurprisingly, Registered Citizens reported being currently on public assistance at twice the rate of the average American, and only one out of seven respondents have not accepted any form of public assistance while on the registry.

-DISASTER RELIEF: If you face a disaster, you cannot always depend on traditional government or charity programs to assist you.
-When I lost my residence to a fire, the Red Cross offered me roughly $500 in emergency funds, but the Red Cross cannot shelter Registered Persons in their own shelters so I had to get a hotel room instead.
-During the COVID pandemic, Registrants qualified for direct “stimulus” relief totaling $3200 over three payment periods.
-However, the “Payment Protection Plan” loans were run by the Small Business Administration, which I previously mentioned has a policy excluding anyone with a criminal record.
+- Obtain some forms of distaster relief in certain areas: Some charities like the Red Cross have been noted as denying shelter run by their organiztion (but not financial assistance).
 See SOP 50 30 9 (3.6) (effective May 31, 2018) at p.
 32, “It is not in the public interest for SBA to extend financial assistance to persons who are not of good character.”
 FEMA (emergency aid) nor the USDA (farm loans) impose criminal record restrictions on disaster assistance.
 Private charities may choose to deny assistance to Registrants, or shelters may be subject to residency restriction laws.

-I must note, however, that there have been some misleading claims about registration status being a qualifying disability.
+Regarding Social Security Disability claims, there have been some misleading reporrts about registration status being a qualifying disability.
 The SSA defines a disability as, “You are entitled to receive Social Security disability (SSDI) or Supplemental Security Income (SSI) benefits when you are no longer able to perform a ‘substantial’ amount of work as the result of a physical or mental impairment that is expected to last at least 12 months, or possibly result in death.”
 “Substantial gainful activity” is usually defined as work that brings in over a certain dollar amount per month; In 2019, that amount is $1,220 for non-blind disabled SSDI or SSI applicants, and $2,040 for blind SSDI applicants (the SGA limit doesn’t apply to blind SSI applicants).
 You can find a more detailed discussion about disability requirements at https://www.disabilitysecrets.com/sga.html

 Obviously, sex offense laws present substantial barriers to employment.
 This does not mean, however, that you can just walk in the door, claim your registry status alone prevents you from working, and expect a check.
 However, it can be a mitigating circumstance if you lack a medical history.
 You might need to consult (and hire) one of the various attorneys that specialize in disability claims.